graphql/graphql-spec/Section 7 -- Response.md

 A response to a GraphQL operation must be a map.

-If the operation included execution, the response map must contain the an entry with key "data".
+If the operation included execution, the response map must contain an entry with key "data".
 The value of this entry is described in the "Data" section.
 If the operation failed before execution, due to a syntax error, missing information, or validation error, this entry must not be present.